ypjuri1728/DS-DA-Daily-Journey/Python/Day09-filehandling/notes.md

 ## 1. What is File Handling?

-File handling means **creating, reading, writing, and modifying files using Python**.
+File Handling means **creating, reading, writing, and modifying files using Python**.

-Python can work with files like:
+Python can work with different types of files:

 - `.txt`
 - `.csv`
 - `.json`